wntrblm/Micronova/user_guide/docs/index.md

 - It has a polyfuse to limit current during a short circuit fault
 - It has independent over-current, short circuit, and over-temperature protection on each of the downstream power rails

 These protection features do not avert all risks involved with operating a power supply.
-Micronova can still experience dangerous, unexpected events.
+Micronova can still experience dangerous faults from unexpected events.
 Improper usage significantly increases the possibility of electric shock and fire. **Always use caution**.

 ## Powering Micronova

 Micronova requires a 15-20V DC power supply that can provide **at least** 1A.
 Micronova has multiple, *interconnected* power input connections.
-It can be powered using one of the DC barrel jacks or one of the screw terminal blocks on the upper side of the board.
+It can be powered using one of the two DC barrel jacks or one of the two screw terminal blocks on the upper side of the board.

 ![An illustration of Micronova highlighting the power input connection](images/micronova-power-in.svg)

 !!! warning
     Never connect more than one upstream power supply at a time to Micronova.
-The multiple DC jacks and screw terminals for *daisy chaining* multiple Micronova units to a single upstream supply.
+The multiple DC jacks and screw terminals for [daisy chaining](#daisy-chaining) multiple Micronova units to a single upstream supply.
 Only **one** upstream power supply should be connected.
-Connecting multiple upstream power supplies can result in damage, electric shock, fire, and bodily harm.
+Connecting multiple upstream power supplies can result in irreversible damage, electric shock, and fire.

 In most cases, you'll want to use one of the DC barrel jacks.
-Both Micronova and the optional front entry panel have DC barrel jacks, and either of the two will work.
+Both Micronova and the optional [front entry panel](#front-entry-kit) have DC barrel jacks, and either of the two jacks will work.
 They accept plugs that have a 2.1 mm inner diameter and a 5.5 mm outer diameter.
 The plug should be **center positive**.

 ![Illustration of DC barrel jack and polarity](images/jack-and-plug-dimensions.svg)

 These AC to DC power supplies are recommended if you're planning to use the DC barrel jacks:

-* Mean Well [GST60A15-P1J](https://www.digikey.com/en/products/detail/mean-well-usa-inc/GST60A15-P1J/7703713) which provides 15V @ 4A (60W), enough to power four Micronovas.
+* Mean Well [GST60A15-P1J](https://www.digikey.com/en/products/detail/mean-well-usa-inc/GST60A15-P1J/7703713) which provides 15V @ 4A (60W), enough to power about four Micronovas.
 * Mean Well [GST40A15-P1J](https://www.digikey.com/en/products/detail/mean-well-usa-inc/GST40A15-P1J/7703705) which provides 15V @ 2.6A (40W), enough to power two or three Micronovas.
 * Mean Well [GST25A15-P1J](https://www.digikey.com/en/products/detail/mean-well-usa-inc/GST25A15-P1J/7703649) which provides 15V @ 1.6A (25W), enough to power one Micronova.